digital-asset/daml/docs/source/ops/index.rst

 - Pruning may affect the behavior of Ledger API calls that allow to read data from the ledger: see the next sub-section for more information about API impacts.

 .. warning::
-   Participant pruning and the use of *divulged contracts* during interpretation are in conflict with each other.
-A participant may never learn about the archival of a divulged contract and has no reliable way to detect when a divulged contract can safely be removed from the participant node, resulting in an ever growing participant node database and failed command submissions due to a potentially outdated view of the contract on the participant.
-Users are advised to not use divulged contracts in their Daml workflows.
+  Participants may know of contracts for which they don't know the current activeness status.
+This happens through :ref:`divulgence <da-model-divulgence>` where a party learns of the existence of a contract without being guaranteed to ever see its archival.
+Such contracts are pruned by the feature described on this page as not doing so could easily lead to an ever growing participant state.

+During command submission, parties can currently resolve the contract ids of divulged contracts.
+This is mutually incompatible with the pruning behaviour described above.
+Daml code that may end up running on pruned participants should therefore never rely on that behaviour.```

 How the Daml Ledger API is affected
 -----------------------------------